extension-js/extension.js/docs/TELEMETRY.md

 Telemetry is **opt-out**.
 On the first run where none of the overrides above apply, the CLI prints a one-line notice explaining how to disable it and records an `enabled` consent marker so the notice does not repeat.

 **Unattended CI is off by default.** When a CI marker (`CI`, `GITHUB_ACTIONS`, `GITLAB_CI`, `BUILDKITE`, `CIRCLECI`, `TRAVIS`) is set **and stdout is not a terminal**, telemetry does not report, because the first-run notice cannot be shown to anyone and a pipeline cannot agree to be measured.
 A devcontainer, Codespace or agent sandbox sets a CI marker too, but there is a person at a terminal, so those keep reporting and can opt out the normal ways.
-A stored consent file still wins.
 To turn it on for a pipeline, set `EXTENSION_TELEMETRY=1`.

+A stored `enabled` consent file does **not** override this.
+That file records that a person agreed at that keyboard once; it cannot tell that apart from a pipeline that later inherited the same home directory, which is the case on self-hosted runners, baked container images and any CI that caches `$HOME`.
+A stored `disabled` still wins everywhere, because a refusal never needs re-confirming.

 ## Local audit log